-Then, once he came to campus for an Accepted Students Day, he remembers sitting in the large auditorium and seeing banners of the five Community Principles (respect, inclusion, communication, service and social justice, and responsibility).
-“That was very in line with my beliefs, and Goucher felt like the right place for me,” Fink says.
+But once he came to campus for an Admitted Students Day, Fink remembers sitting in the large auditorium and seeing banners of the five Community Principles (respect, inclusion, communication, service and social justice, and responsibility).
+“That was very in line with my beliefs, and Goucher felt like the right place for me,” he says.

-Fink’s list of activities is, indeed, a long one.
-To start, he’s captain of the Equestrian Team, a title he was given his sophomore year.
-He was elected the 2015 class president and is striving to create a sense of community within his class and to bridge the gap and forge relationships with other classes.
+Fink’s list of college activities did go beyond the equestrian team, which he captained since his sophomore year.
+He also was elected the 2015 class president and used his term to create a sense of community within his class and to bridge the gap and forge relationships with other classes.

-He serves on the Goucher Hillel Board of Directors and on the Board of Trustees’ Committee for Development and Alumnae/i Affairs.
-He has been an ambassador in the Admissions Office, and he was on Orientation Committee.
-Next year, he’s going to be a community assistant.
+He served on the Goucher Hillel Board of Directors and on the Board of Trustees’ Committee for Development and Alumnae/i Affairs.
+He was an ambassador in the Admissions Office, and he was on the Orientation Committee.

-He offers this encouragement: “If you’re willing to put in the effort to find out what Goucher has to offer, you’re going to find a lot of amazing things.”
+He offers this encouragement to future students: “If you’re willing to put in the effort to find out what Goucher has to offer, you’re going to find a lot of amazing things.”
 He also adds this caveat: “If you’re not interested in taking part in what Goucher has to offer, this is probably not the college for you.
 If you want to sit in your room all day, maybe going to classes, you’re not going to like it here.
-Goucher is perfect for students who can advocate for themselves — both socially and academically.
+Goucher is perfect for students who can advocate for themselves—both socially and academically.
 That’s what makes a student happy here.”